-The Chilean trade advantage was perceived as a legitimate framing of FOPL by all committee members, not simply the members who had trade backgrounds or were from industry.
-The perception of legitimacy shows that this framing carried real weight, or authority.
+The Chilean trade advantage was perceived as a legitimate frame by all committee members, not simply the members who had trade backgrounds or were from industry.
+The perception of legitimacy shows that this frame carried real weight, or authority.
 Until the summer of 2018, FOPL was considered a public health policy solution to reduce NCDs in CARICOM.
-By appealing to preferences for US and UK products especially – and suggesting a risk of losing access to these products – the Chilean trade advantage framing persuaded many committee members (who were mostly ambivalent about FOPL otherwise) that it was an unreasonable privilege.(Boza et al., 2019) Importantly, these same committee members were often unaware that FOPL had transferred into standard setting as a public health policy at all.
-The invisibility of the public health roots of FOPL gave the Chilean trade advantage framing its ‘baffling’ quality, and likely contributed significantly to opposition to it.
+By appealing to preferences for US and UK products especially – and suggesting a risk of losing access to these products – the Chilean trade advantage framing persuaded many committee members (who were mostly ambivalent about FOPL otherwise) that it was an unreasonable advantage.
+Complicating matters, this is both in line with international trade rules of non-discrimination amongst trading partners (Boza et al., 2019), and yet acts against this norm when cultural preferences come into consideration.
+Importantly, these same committee members were often unaware that FOPL had transferred into standard setting as a public health policy at all.
+The invisibility of the public health roots of FOPL gave the Chilean trade advantage framing its ‘baffling’ quality, and likely contributed significantly to opposition.

-Given the simplicity of the Chilean trade advantage narrative; the appeal and familiarity with major suppliers’ products; and the absence of evidence provided that the chosen ‘Chilean format’ is, in fact, an effective public health policy tool; it is unsurprising that this framing became the most widely compelling reason for resisting the regional standardization of FOPL in CARICOM.
-This argument served the overall discursive strategy of reinforcing existing private authority by ignoring and therefore erasing the public health (and public authority) origins of FOPL from committee members’ perspectives, legitimizing trade concerns as the only concern that would be considered.
+Given the simplicity of the Chilean trade advantage narrative; the appeal and familiarity with major suppliers’ products; and the absence of evidence provided that the chosen ‘Chilean format’ was, in fact, an effective public health policy tool; it is unsurprising that this framing became the most cited reason for resisting the regional standardization of FOPL in CARICOM.
+The argument served the overall discursive strategy of reinforcing existing private authority by ignoring and therefore erasing the public health (and public authority) origins of FOPL from committee members’ perspectives, legitimizing trade concerns as the only concern that would be considered.

 Framing Strategy 2: Technical Barriers to Trade

-While the Chilean trade advantage narrative frames FOPL as a somewhat superficial trade regime conflict, a more sophisticated narrative also bolstered the legitimacy of trade discourse on FOPL in CARICOM.
+While the Chilean trade advantage narrative frames FOPL rests on the shaky ground that Chile will have a first mover advantage and other major trading partners will simply forgo the market, another more sophisticated narrative also bolstered the legitimacy of trade discourse on FOPL in CARICOM.
 Industry actors argued that FOPL would constitute a Technical Barrier to Trade (TBT).
+Importantly, Chile’s legislation, including FOPL, was intensely discussed and ultimately survived at the TBT Committee of the World Trade Organization (WTO), suggesting that CARICOM’s FOPL would be unlikely to also constitute a TBT.
+Similar to the Chilean trade advantage claim, this framing relies on the pre-existing norms around trade in the national committees.
+WTO rules form the basis of the standard-setting process itself, providing significant authority and legitimacy to any claims that infer it.

-This framing relies on the use of trade law knowledge and the perception that the World Trade Organization (WTO) has absolute authority.
-In a venue like standard setting, where the WTO sets the rules, this framing is perceived as more authoritative and legitimate than it might be in a forum where public health experts set rules.
-All food industry actors who participated in this study framed FOPL as a TBT, but especially the Chambers of Commerce in (at least) Barbados and St Kitts and Nevis.
-It was also persuasive for most committee members with familiarity of standard setting and therefore normalized to the authority and rules of the WTO.
-Food industry actors argued that a Front-of-Pack labelling scheme, especially one as stringent as the ‘High-in’ Warning Label model, would constitute a Technical Barrier to Trade and therefore be rejected under WTO rules.
+All food industry actors who participated in this study framed FOPL as a certain TBT, but the Chambers of Commerce in (at least) Barbados and St Kitts and Nevis were especially forceful in their portrayal of FOPL as a transgression of the TBT agreement.
+The claim was also compelling for most non-industry committee members who were familiar with standard setting and therefore accustomed to the WTO’s authority and rules.
+Food industry actors argued that an FOPL scheme, especially one as stringent as the ‘High-in’ Warning Label model, would certainly constitute a Technical Barrier to Trade and therefore be rejected under WTO rules.
 Article 2.2 of the Agreement on TBT states that: